aduffy70/Crepidomanes_GBS_manuscript/Crepidomanes_GBS_manuscript.md

 ### Comparison of within-collection samples

 Based on assumptions about gemmae dispersal ability and clonal growth of independent gametophyte populations, we expected that _C. intricatum_ samples from the same collection would likely be identical clones, but pairwise distances of within-collection samples are not consistently among the lowest.
 They are generally lower than pairwise distances of samples at larger geographic scales, but span the lower half of the total range of pairwise distances (Figure 12).
 In no case do sets of samples from the same collection all have their smallest genetic distances to each other.
-In some cases, the distances that are lower are similar to the distance between the within-collection samples (e.g., S09 and S10 have distance 27.1 but both are closer to S15 with distance 25.8 and 26.9, respectively).
-In other cases other samples have much less genetic distance to one or both of the within-collection samples than the within-collection samples have to each other (e.g., S16 and S17 have distance 47.1, but S16 is closer to 17 other samples with distances ranging from 26.9--44.6).
+In some cases, the distances that are lower are similar to the distance between the within-collection samples (_e.g_., S09 and S10 have distance 27.1 but both are closer to S15 with distance 25.8 and 26.9, respectively).
+In other cases other samples have much less genetic distance to one or both of the within-collection samples than the within-collection samples have to each other (_e.g_., S16 and S17 have distance 47.1, but S16 is closer to 17 other samples with distances ranging from 26.9--44.6).

 To determine whether this high variation in genetic distances between samples that were expected to be genetically identical is because the samples are not genetically identical or is due to high levels of noise or error relative to the level of genetic signal in the data, we generated a new GBS dataset with simulated clones by replacing the Illumina reads for each set of  within-collection samples with an equal number of reads drawn randomly from a pool of their combined reads.
-This re-sampled GBS dataset was processed using ipyrad and loci were filtered using the same settings as the original dataset.
+This re-sampled GBS dataset was processed using ipyRAD and loci were filtered using the same settings as the original dataset.

 The distributions of pairwise distances for the not-within-collection samples in the re-sampled and original datasets were similar but the distribution of pairwise distances for the simulated clone samples differed from the original within-collection samples (Figure 15).
 The distances for simulated clones were lower than most of the original within-collection sample distances, but distances from the original dataset that do fall within the same range as the distances for the simulated clones could potentially represent genetically identical clones.
 The variation among the pairwise distances for the simulated clones (distance 23.1--29.4) suggests that pairwise distances differing by several distance units cannot be reliably distinguished as different from each other.
 To explore how this uncertainty affects our ability to infer relationships among samples, we generated an adjusted minimum spanning network showing additional connections between samples with distances that cannot be distinguished from the distance to the least distant sample (Figure 16).
 The resulting network better reflects the uncertainty in which samples are most similar, with most samples having more than one most similar sample.
 The network features a cluster of eight Illinois samples with distances suggesting they may be genetically identical or at least very similar to each other.
 The Western Pennsylvania, Massachusetts, and one Illinois sample (S17) are the most genetically distant from other samples (and are distant from each other as well), while the Eastern Pennsylvania samples and remaining Illinois samples are at intermediate distances to each other and to the closely related Illinois samples.

 DISCUSSION
 ==========
-NOTE- Primary focus on the 3 species story.
-Secondary focus on the lack of genetic structure and what that means for our ability to distinguish between hypotheses.

-  * Species ID

-  * population genetics

-  * hypotheses and Problems

-  * Conclusions going back to the positive from my data

 ## Separating samples by species using genotyping-by-sequencing data

 Analysis of the population genetics of _C. intricatum_ is complicated by the presence of other filmy fern species with partially overlapping ranges and morphologically indistinguishable gametophytes.
 Limitations in the amount of DNA that can be extracted from tiny amounts of gametophyte tissue and the possibility that multiple extractions from the same gametophyte collection may sample genetically different individuals or even individuals of different species make it challenging to extract enough DNA to use for both species identification and for other analyses.
 One objective of this study was to determine whether species identification of _C. intricatum_, _V. boschiana_, and _D. petersii_ gametophytes and population genetic analyses of the gametophytes determined to be _C. intricatum_ could both be performed using a single genotyping-by-sequencing dataset.